CharmingZh/Quick_Project/Mobile and WLAN technology/README.md

 > - RSS with hysteresis : Handoff occurs only if the new base station is sufficiently stronger than the current one.
 In this case, handoff occurs at L3 .
 This scheme prevents the ping-pong effect, because once handoff occurs, the effect of the margin H is reversed.
 The term hysteresis refers to a phenomenon known as relay hysteresis and can be appreciated with the aid of Figure.
 We can think of the handoff mechanism as having two states.
 While the mobile unit is assigned to BS A, the mechanism will generate a handoff when the relative signal strength reaches or exceeds the H. Once the mobile unit is assigned to B, it remains so until the relative signal strength falls below –H, at which point it is handed back to A. The only disadvantage of this scheme is that the first handoff may still be unnecessary if BS A still has sufficient signal strength.
 > - RSS with hysteresis and threshold : Handoff occurs only if (1) the current signal level drops below a threshold, and (2) the target base station is stronger than the current one by a hysteresis margin H. For example, handoff occurs at L 3 if the threshold is either Th 1 or Th 2 and at L 4 if the threshold is at Th3 .

-#### Explain why the concept of conventional frequency reuse and planning found in FDMA and TDMA systems is not used for a CDMA system.
+#### ✅Explain why the concept of conventional frequency reuse and planning found in FDMA and TDMA systems is not used for a CDMA system.

+> Different from FDMA and TDMA systems.
+A single CDMA carrier requires removing 41 contiguous AMPS channels.
+All users operate on the same frequency carrier at the same time, resulting in everyone causing co-channel interference.
+This problem is reduced by applying:
 >
+> - synchronized orthogonal codes on the downlink;
+> - Combination of convolutional coding, spreading and orthogonal modulation on uplink;
+>
+> CDMA completely eliminates the concept of conventional frequency reuse.

 #### ✅What is the carrier to interefence ratio and how can it be calculated?